-Food Science & Human Nutrition Hons 4130
+Food Science and Human Nutrition Hons 4130

 This course involves the direct application of research skills and competencies introduced in FSHN4120.
 The course is conducted under the direct supervision of an academic staff member who is the student's honours research supervisor.
 It concentrates on the data collection and analysis portion of the research process.
 By the start of this course, students will have completed a major literature review, identified a suitable research question and developed a robust research design.
 The course explores and implements appropriate data collection techniques and develops advanced skills in data analysis.
 The course develops chapter drafts for the student's research thesis, as well as a poster and oral presentation of research findings.